Editor’s note: On June 15, 2022, Southern Fidelity Insurance was placed into receivership .

-This Southern Fidelity Insurance review is intended to help you make informed decisions in your hunt for the best Florida home insurance.
-We'll look at customer reviews, complaint scores, and premiums to give an objective impression of how Southern Fidelity fares when it comes to customer experience.
+This Southern Fidelity Insurance review is intended to help you make informed decisions in your hunt for the best home insurance in Florida and Louisiana.
+We’ll look at customer reviews and premiums to give an objective impression of how Southern Fidelity fares when it comes to customer experience.

 Southern Fidelity Insurance was founded in 2005 and works with a series of independent agents in Panhandle states prone to hurricanes.
 It offers homeowners, condo, renters, flood, umbrella, and equipment breakdown coverage.
 The company has less than one percent of the Florida market share (0.81 percent) and has an A, Exceptional, rating from Demotech.

-Southern Fidelity Insurance doesn’t have a lot of customer reviews – only 19 on Clearsurance with an average rating of 2.96.
-Thirty percent of the reviews give a one-star (poor) rating.
+Southern Fidelity Insurance doesn’t have a lot of customer reviews – only 27 on Clearsurance with an average rating of 2.72.
+Thirty percent of the reviews give a one-star rating.

 Reviews are sporadic – some are even years apart.
 Because consumers typically head to review sites when something is wrong, this could be a reassuring sign.
 It also mean few consumers are impressed enough to leave a review otherwise.

 Some reviews are critical of how claims were handled, while some positive reviews cite great service and quick claims processing.